A-a-anybody in here?

 Be aggressive (but not too aggressive) with your king.
 Discovering where it can't move can provide a wealth of information as to your opponent's position.

 Study your opponent's games before you play them.
-Noticing early opening tendencies can often give you a leg up in constructing your defense or even allow for an early ambush.
+Noticing early opening tendencies can often give you a leg up in constructing your defence or even allow for an early ambush.

 Conversely, try to avoid particular tendencies in your own early game.